atlassian-archive/dataschool/dataschool/_chapters/data-governance/democratized-or-centralized.md

 The choice here has dramatic impacts on the business, and while we lean strongly toward the benefits of a democratized workflow we realize it's not always right for every business or every stage.

 Here we attempt to clearly articulate the pros and cons of both workflows.
 The choice here is painted fairly black and white because that's just the reality of the implementation.
 If you choose to stay centralized and your central data team is less than around 50 people, there's little need to do this final Mart stage of sophistication.
-It is more work to build and maintain and if the only people using the data are full-time professionals their need for this slicing is minimal.
+It is more work to build and maintain, and if the only people using the data are full-time professionals then their need for this slicing is minimal.

 The choice can impact what BI products you use, and completely changes how you organize your teams, trainings, and even who you hire.